Take a look at your bundle of tags on Delicious. Would you ever believe you’re going to change the law with a handful of

 And what if they had the power to shape the way judges, legal scholars, lawmakers and legal operators think?

 Legal folksonomies are just starting out, and what I envisage is still yet to come.
 Which makes this article kind of a visionary one, I admit.

 However, what Docracy is teaching us is that users—I didn’t say lawyers, but users—are generating decent legal content.
 Would you have bet your two cents on this, say, five years ago?

 What if users started generating new legal categories (legal folksonomies?)

 Berring wrote something really visionary more than ten years ago in his beautiful “Legal Research and the World of Thinkable Thoughts”.
 He couldn’t have folksonomies in mind, and still, wouldn’t you think he referred to them when writing: “There is simply too much stuff to sort through.
 No one can write a comprehensive treatise any more, and no one can read all of the new cases.
 Machines are sorting for us.
 We need a new set of thinkable thoughts.
 We need a new Blackstone.
 We need someone, or more likely a group of someones, who can reconceptualize the structure of legal information.“?

 Prediction #3 Legal folksonomies will make the law apply differently.

 Let’s wait and see.
 Let the users tag.
 Where this tagging is going to take us is unpredictable, yes, but if you look at where taxonomies have taken us for all these years, you may find a clue.

 I have a gut feeling that folksonomies are going to change the way we search, teach, and apply the law.

-Serena Manzoli is a legal architect.
-Currently contributing to the launch of Peppercorn, maybe the first Italian legal startup, she has been a Euro bureaucrat, a cadet, an in-house counsel, a bored lawyer.
+Serena Manzoli is a legal architect and the founder at Wildcat, legal search for curious humans.
+She has been a Euro bureaucrat, a cadet, an in-house counsel, a bored lawyer.
 She holds an LLM from University of Bologna.
 She blogs at Lawyers are boring.
 Twitter: SquareLaw